shahtaz-tqldd/athens-client/README.md

 https://athens-eb3bf.web.app

 # Completion Date
-Mar 09, 2023 - Mar 10, 2023
+Mar 09, 2023 - Mar 22, 2023

 # Key Features of the Project
 - User can open account with email and password or with google
-- User can read other users post
+- read other users post
+- write, update or delete their own post (CRUD operation)
-- User can post and update or delete their post
+- user can comment on posts and update or delete their own comment
-- User can save their favourite post
+- User can Like a post or save post for letter
+- Search post with keyword they want in post title or post body

 # Technology Stack
 ## Frontend